 Admit it.
-You will only scan the results on the first, maybe even the second Google page.
+You will only scan the results on the first, maybe even second Google page.
 What about the remaining thousand?
-Well, if you want to exercise your freedom to the fullest, you shouldn’t satisfy with what you’ve got on the first page.
+Well, if you want to exercise your right to freedom to the fullest, you shouldn’t be satisfied with what you’ve got on the first page.
 Nor should you discriminate the rest just because they didn’t make it to the infamous top 15 results.

 In other words, I relied on the results that the search engine curated for me.

 Which means that you and I are not all that free after all.
-Some products and stores have this power of sneaking in our computers and homes.
-They do it in a very discreet way, so that we don’t mind (and many people aren’t even aware of it).
+Some products and stores have this power of sneaking into our computers and homes.
+They do it in a very discreet way so that we don’t mind (and many people aren’t even aware of it).

-Let’s assume your clothing store has transcended the limits of brick-and-mortar and sneaked into people’s homes.
+Let’s assume your clothing store has transcended the limits of brick-and-mortar and sneaked into people’s homes through their gadgets.

-You have to follow some rules to avoid failure that awaits 80 percent of all online businesses even within the first two years of work.
+You have to follow certain rules to avoid failure that awaits 80% of all online businesses even within the first two years of work.